 Steps-to-Take Immediately After a Road Accident

 There are over a million road accidents that occur every year; consequently, there are chances that you might get embroiled in one because of somebody else’s mistake in spite of being an observant and careful driver.
 While you can’t avoid such exigencies, it does pay to plan ahead of time and be prepared for it all.
 However, there are important rules that must be followed if, god forbid, you land up in such a situation.
-Apart from keeping your cool and informing the police, there are things you must and mustn’t do at the scene of accident..
+Apart from keeping your cool and informing the police, there are things you must and mustn’t do at the scene of an accident.
 Following the steps mentioned below will help keep you safe, defend your privileges and will help compensate for your losses:

 Stay calm and do not take actions in panic